 Adam Aaronson Glass Studio

 A great space in leafy Surrey.
 After nearly 20 years in London, Adam moved his Studio out to leafy Surrey in early 2013.
 Adam and his partner Sue love living in the country, with woodland walks on their doorstep and lots of country pubs nearby.
-Their cocker spaniel Archie also appreciates the wide-open green spaces after seven years pounding the pavements in London!
+In 2020 Adam and Sue moved to West Sussex where their labradoodle, Bertie appreciates the wide-open green spaces, so Adam now commutes over the South Downs to West Horsley.

 West Horsley is the perfect location – just 15 minutes from the beautiful, historic town of Guildford, and less than an hour by train or car from London.
 The Studio is just five minutes from Horsley train station, on the line from Waterloo to Guildford, and we are happy to arrange to pick up/drop off course students or customers at the station if driving is not an option.